academe/SagePay/README.md

 "SagePay Direct" allows you to keep the user on your own site.
 You take all credit card details on your site and send the full payment details via a back-channel to SagePay.
 You need a good SSL certificate, and PCI certification is a lot more involved, since you are directly handling end-user credit card details.
-This library does not support this service.
-If you do require this facility, please get in contact, and we may be able to extend the code.
+This library does not support this service at present, though it is being worked on.

 ## Status ##